History

 2024

-Dave’s four giants, his originals from 1990, will have their final outing this summer.
+Dave’s four giants, his originals from 1990, had their final outing this summer.
 It seems fitting that he takes them with him.
+He’ll be bloody annoyed that he can’t help build the new ones.
+This year also saw the return of a brand new pirate ship following crowd funding.